markimus-maximus/Machine-learning-with-biological-data/README.md

 ### Generating utility functions to prepare images for model

+The utility functions for image processing can be found in `prepare_image_data.py`.
 The file names and associated categories were first added to a .csv file.
 This file was then fed into the  `split_data_into_dataset(path_to_csv, train_to_dev_ratio,  val_to_test_ratio)` function which takes these data and, using `pd.dataframe.sample`, randomly shuffles the data.
 The data are then split into the train, val and test datasets according to the `train_to_dev_ratio` and `val_to_test_ratio` arguments.
 The function then generates .csv files for each of the datasets.

 Once the names and categories of the images had been split, the images themselves required splitting in the same manner.
 To achieve this, `partition_images(source_folder, destination_folder, data_file_directory)`was written.
 A .csv file corresponding to one of the datasets (generated above) is used as a reference image name list.
 The images are only copied to the destination folder if the name of the image is found in the reference dataset.